XatMassacrE/Angular_Calculator/README.md

 ### Introduction
-- this is a calculator for win8.1-metro programed by angularjs.Absolutely, there are many bugs.
+- this is a calculator for win8.1-metro programed by angularjs.
+Absolutely, there are many bugs.
 But i will improve it in the future. welcome to take issues.

-## Getting Started
+### Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the angular_calculator repository and install the dependencies:

 ### Prerequisites

 You need git to clone the angular-seed repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test angular_calculator.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone angular_calculator